Premonoidal and Kleisli double categories: Kleisli double categories and premonoidality

 \begin{defn} A {\em vertical double monad} on a double category $\Dd$ consists of: \begin{itemize} \item pseudodouble functor $T:\Dd\to\Dd$, and \item vertical strict transformations $\mu:TT\Rightarrow T$ and $\eta:\Id_{\Dd}\to T$, which satisfy the usual associativity and unity laws (via identity vertical modifications). \end{itemize} \end{defn}

 For the next result, which is \cite[Theorem 7.4]{GGV}, we need to clarify the following.
 In \cite[Definition 3.6]{GGV} a vertical (strict) transformation $\alpha$ is said to be {\em special} if: 1) its 1v-cell components have companions, and 2) the companion transposes $\hat\alpha_f$ of the 2-cell components $\alpha_f$ of $\alpha$ for any 1h-cell $f$ (recall \prref{lifting 1v to equiv}) are invertible.
-Since we proved in our cited proposition that $\hat\alpha_f$'s are invertible if $\alpha$ is an {\em invertible} vertical strict transformation, our property of some vertical strict transformation being special (few lines above \prref{lifting 1v to equiv}) implies the one of \cite{GGV}.
+Since we proved in our cited proposition that $\hat\alpha_f$'s are invertible if $\alpha$ is an {\em invertible} vertical strict transformation, our ``invertible liftable vertical strict transformations'' are special in the sense of \cite{GGV}.
 Thus we get to the following formulation of \cite[Theorem 7.4]{GGV} in our terminology.